openwdl/wdl/versions/development/SPEC.md

 A `Struct Literal` declaration looks like an engine function call, where instead of a function the name of the struct is used followed by parenthesis.
 For example:

 ```wdl

 Person( ... )
 ```

 Arugments placed within the parethesis are key-value pairs, where the key is the name of one of the struct declarations, and the value is the value to set the argument to.
-There is no need to wrap a key in quotation marks, instead keys are represented in plain text followed by a colon.
-The value follows after the colon.
+There is no need to wrap a key in quotation marks, instead keys are represented in plain text followed by an equals sign `=`.
+The value follows after the `=`.
 Multiple arguments can be separated by a comma ',' and arguments do not need to be specified in a specific order.

 Values passed to struct literals can be any previously defined declaration, or they themselves can be a literal notation.